davidfrantz/force/docs/source/howto/dem.rst

 However, as it is hard to acquire high spatial resolution DEMs, especially for larger areas, lower resolution works too.
 Often, we use the 30m SRTM DEM or 30m ASTER DEM, or a combination thereof, e.g. SRTM filled with ASTER (SRTM is a bit better, but there are holes in mountainous regions, and coverage is only 60°N-60°S).

-The SRTM DEM can be obtained from [EarthExplorer](https://earthexplorer.usgs.gov/).
+The SRTM DEM can be obtained from `EarthExplorer <https://earthexplorer.usgs.gov/>`_.
-The ASTER DEM can be obtained from [EarthData](https://search.earthdata.nasa.gov/search/) or [Japan Space Systems](https://ssl.jspacesystems.or.jp/ersdac/GDEM/E/).
+The ASTER DEM can be obtained from `EarthData <https://search.earthdata.nasa.gov/search/`_ or `Japan Space Systems <https://ssl.jspacesystems.or.jp/ersdac/GDEM/E/>`_.
 Both are free of charge.